DavyLss/offline-passbolt/README.md

 # offline-passbolt

-Offline Passbolt CE stack for network-isolated, on-premise environments.
+A simple offline Passbolt CE stack for on-premise environments.

-This project is built for installations that must work **without Internet access** on the target site while still keeping a strong baseline for HTTPS, secret storage, and operational handover.
+This repository is built for installations that must work without Internet access on the target site.

-## Why this project exists
+## What this is for

-Some customers need a local secret manager that can be:
+Use it when you need an internal secret manager that can be:
-- installed fully offline
+- deployed fully offline
-- hosted only on the internal network
+- kept on a private network
-- integrated with internal TLS certificates
+- exposed only over internal HTTPS
-- delivered with repeatable deployment steps
+- handed over with clear and repeatable steps

-The goal is not to ship a complete enterprise secret platform.
-The goal is to provide a **practical offline-ready Passbolt base** for small internal teams.
+The goal is to provide a solid, practical base for a small team, not a full enterprise platform.

-## What it includes
+## What is included

 - Passbolt CE in non-root container mode
 - dedicated MariaDB container